Smara, Morocco – In Western Sahara, in southern Morocco, a woman’s beauty is measured based on her size. The bigger, the more beautiful.

 Being beautiful differs from one tribe to another and from one society to another.
 This is something obvious as there are no specific agreed upon traits to judge what is beautiful or ugly between all people.
 Thus, what is beautiful in this region and culture might be seen as ugly in another region, culture or religion and vice versa.

-In the Sahara, despite the development of society and the movement from the life in the open desert and tents to the life in cities and houses, men, generally, do still hold the same characteristics and definitions of the beautiful lady.
+In Western Sahara in southern Morocco despite the development of society and the movement from the life in the open desert and tents to the life in cities and houses, men, generally, do still hold the same characteristics and definitions of the beautiful lady.
 Families are still attached to these traditions and have inherited collective images and paradigms of being beautiful.

 All over the Sahara, both in Morocco and Mauritania, men and women of the region agree upon the importance of obesity and being fat in defining a beautiful or an ugly woman.
 For them, the fatter a woman is, the more beautiful she is.
 On the contrary, fit girls and women are seen as ugly, undesirable and unwanted.

 Starting from the age of thirteen, families start the process of papering their daughters for marital life.
 They prepare them psychologically and physically to get married and to show that they are beautiful so as to attract good husbands from rich families and powerful tribes.